DxOMark: Camera lens rating

-The DxOMark Lens Score provides ratings for camera lenses, as tested using its proprietary tool-set in combination with various camera models.
-As with the DxOMark Sensor Score, the DxOMark Lens Score is an aggregation of five separate sub-scores; namely: sharpness, distortion, vignetting, transmission, and chromatic aberration.
+The DXOMARK Lens Score provides ratings for camera lenses, as tested using its proprietary tool-set in combination with various camera models.
+As with the DxOMark Sensor Score, the DXOMARK Lens Score is an aggregation of five separate sub-scores; namely: sharpness, distortion, vignetting, transmission, and chromatic aberration.
+As of December 2024, three lenses have the highest aggregated Lens Score of 55: the Nikon Nikkor Z 85mm f/1.2 S, the Nikon Nikkor Z 58 mm f/0.95 S Noct (both Nikon Z-mount) and the Sigma 50mm F1.4 DG DN Art (for Sony E-mount).

 Smartphone camera rating

-As smartphones began to overtake point-and-shoot cameras, DxOMark began testing smartphones and other mobile devices in 2011, and introduced DxOMark Mobile in 2012.
+As smartphones began to overtake point-and-shoot cameras, DXOMARK began testing smartphones and other mobile devices in 2011, and introduced DXOMARK Mobile in 2012.
 A major update was made in September 2017, adding tests designed to stress the capabilities of current-model smartphones, including those with dual lenses; such as lower-light shooting, telephoto zoom, depth effect, and bokeh.
-In September 2019, the DxOMark Mobile score was renamed DxOMark Camera.
+In September 2019, the DXOMARK Mobile score was renamed DXOMARK Camera.

-DxOMark Camera Overall Score is the headline number reported for each tested device, and consists of a proprietary combination of DxOMark Camera Photo, and DxOMark Camera Video category scores.
+DXOMARK Camera Overall Score is the headline number reported for each tested device, and consists of a proprietary combination of DXOMARK Camera Photo, and DXOMARK Camera Video category scores.

-DxOMark's Camera Photo score is a proprietary combination of nine category sub-scores:
+DXOMARK's Camera Photo score is a proprietary combination of nine category sub-scores: